David W. Butler High School

 David W. Butler High School (commonly referred to as "Butler") was established in 1997 and is located in Matthews, North Carolina, United States.
 Butler's campus is 74 acre.
 The mascot is the bulldog and school colors are black, red and silver.

-Its boundary includes: most of Matthews, and a portion of Mint Hill.
+Its school boundary includes most of Matthews, and a portion of Mint Hill.

 History

+School name

+David W. Butler High School opened to students in August of 1997.
+The school was named in honor of David Watkins Butler (1952–1997), a Charlotte-Mecklenburg teacher.
+Butler died of smoke inhalation after helping his wife and two children escape a house fire.
+As a teacher, he was known to pass out his phone number to students in need, told humorous stories, coached the boys and girls basketball teams, and was known to simply make learning fun.

-2018 Shooting
+2018 shooting

 At around 7:10 AM on October 29, 2018, an altercation between two students occurred in front of a main hallway known as 500.
 This led to one student being shot two to three times and triggering a lockdown that was lifted by 9:15 AM EDT.
 The victim, identified as Bobby McKeithen, was rushed to Carolinas Medical Center by helicopter, later dying of his injuries.
 The suspect, identified as Jatwan Cuffie, is currently out on bail and charged with second degree murder.
 After he shot McKeithen he came into a 500 hall classroom when the lockdown was called and turned himself in to a campus security officer minutes later, handing the gun over to him.
 In the weeks following, trained crisis counselors were available on campus as well as several police officers and police dogs to help keep everything safe.
 Although the police presence has decreased, the school has now implemented a strict security system consisting of random bag checks and metal wanding.

 The school, as of May 29, 2019, set up a memorial plaque in honor of McKeithen in the main entrance on the left side.
 On July 25, 2019, Cuffie pled guilty to voluntary manslaughter and was sentenced to 80 to 108 months in prison.
-There was another shooting in 2010 with a nail gun through the front office window.
-No one was charged and nothing was done about it.

-Cheerleading Banner Controversy
+Cheerleading banner controversy

-On October 19, 2021, at the beginning of a football game against Charlotte Catholic High School, the David W. Butler High School Cheerleading team displayed a banner that read "Sniff, Sniff.
+On October 19, 2021, at the beginning of a football game against Charlotte Catholic High School, the Butler cheerleading squad displayed a banner that read "Sniff, Sniff.
 You smell that? $Privilege$".
 The Butler football team then broke through the banner as they entered the field to begin the game.
-Charlotte-Mecklenburg Schools stated that they were investigating the incident and issued the following statement to WCNC Charlotte: "CMS is aware of an insensitive banner displayed by the Butler HS cheerleading squad prior to the school’s football game versus Charlotte Catholic last Friday.
-Squad members and adults responsible for oversight will face consequences as a result of that banner display.
-School and district officials will offer no specific information about this disciplinary matter.
+Charlotte-Mecklenburg Schools stated that they were investigating the incident and stated that "Squad members and adults responsible for oversight will face consequences as a result of that banner display. [...]
 Principal Golden and Learning Community Superintendent Tangela Williams have spoken with leaders from Charlotte Catholic to offer verbal apologies.
 Butler High School cheerleaders have sent an apology letter to counterparts at Charlotte Catholic.
 Soon there will be a meeting between the schools’ cheerleading squads to facilitate goodwill and understanding."